hinantin/AshMorph/reduplication/README.md

 ###### Class 2

-When the verbal root is reduplicated unboundedly in conjunction with epenthetic prefixes/suffixes.
+When the verbal root is reduplicated unboundedly in conjunction with epenthetic suffixes.

 ```
 mi 'to.jump.up-and-down' -> mia~mia